yuval-k/chainlink-twitter/README.md

 }
 make_noise
 ```

-Now, tweet the approval text. you should see the job making progress in the chainlink node UI.
+You should see the job making progress in the node UI.
+If it's stuck in the outgoing
-If it's stuck in the outgoing confirmation phase, make some more network noise:
+confirmation phase, make some more network noise:
 ```
 make_noise
 ```